Nausicaä of the Valley of the Wind poster

 The inciting incident occurs at 12 minutes when A Tolmekian cargo ship crashes in the Valley carrying a Giant Warrior embryo.
 Princess Kushana and her forces invade the Valley, kill Nausicaä's father, and take the Valley hostage to use as a base for reviving the ultimate weapon..
 At 10% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 22% of the runtime.
-This indicates the protagonist's commitment to Nausicaä actively chooses to leave the Valley as Kushana's hostage aboard the transport to Pejite.
+This demonstrates the protagonist's commitment to Nausicaä actively chooses to leave the Valley as Kushana's hostage aboard the transport to Pejite.
 This irreversible decision launches her into the wider world of the war between kingdoms and forces her to confront the conflict between humanity and nature on a global scale., moving from reaction to action.

 The Collapse moment at 78 minutes (67% through) represents the emotional nadir.
 Here, The Giant Warrior, prematurely awakened, disintegrates after firing its weapon.
 The Ohmu herd cannot be stopped.
 The Valley of the Wind will be destroyed.
-All of Nausicaä's efforts have failed, and there seems to be no way to prevent the annihilation of her home and people., demonstrates the protagonist at their lowest point.
+All of Nausicaä's efforts have failed, and there seems to be no way to prevent the annihilation of her home and people., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 84 minutes initiates the final act resolution at 72% of the runtime.
 Nausicaä chooses ultimate sacrifice: she frees the wounded baby Ohmu and steps in front of the stampeding herd to stop them.
 This combines her original gift (understanding nature) with what she learned (that only compassion, not violence, can end hatred).
 She acts on pure selfless love., demonstrating the transformation achieved throughout the journey.